jmtodaro/tor-blog-data/markdown/blog/2010-02-13-december-2009-progress-report.md

 <!-- more -->

+**New releases, new hires, new funding**
+ Erinn Clark joins Tor to develop, enhance, and upgrade our package build system.
+Her initial goals are to configure, maintain, and automate builds of tor and vidalia for Windows, OS X, ubuntu, debian, centos, fedora, and opensuse systems.
+Secondary goals are to develop a builtbot system that includes as many disparate operating systems as possible, including Apple OS X and Microsoft
+ Windows flavors.
  On December 2, 2009, we released torbutton 1.2.3.
 This is the first release that addresses the
  Firefox 3.5.x codebase.
 It contains the following changes: